-On this platform, you can choose the exact apps or websites that you know distract you the most, and block them from whichever device you’re working from, or all of your devices, for a set period of time.
+On this platform, you can choose the exact apps or websites that you know distract you the most and block them from whichever device you’re working from for a set period of time.
 Many people say they feel their freshest and most productive first thing in the morning.
-We challenge you to block all distracting apps from 8 a.m – 12 p.m.
-Try it for a week and realise – firstly, how addicted we are to social media, checking notifications and messages – but also, how pleasant it is to work without distractions.
+We challenge you to block all distracting apps from 8 a.m – 12 p.m!
+Try it for a week and you’ll realise – firstly, how addicted the majority of us are to social media, but also how pleasant it is to work without distractions.

 - Inbox When Ready

-Similar to StayFocusd but just for Gmail, Inbox When Ready hides your inbox for however long you choose.
-You can choose an inbox budget: where you choose how much time you will spend on your email, how many emails you will send, read or reply to, and how many times a day you want to check it.
+Similar to StayFocusd, but just for Gmail, Inbox When Ready hides your inbox for however long you choose.
+You can choose an inbox budget: where you decide how much time you will spend on your email, how many you’ll send/ read/ reply to, and how many times a day you want to check it.
 You then get visual feedback on how well you’re doing versus your set intention to help your productivity stay on track

 “Out of sight, out of mind.” – Hide your inbox for when you’re ready, and miraculously discover you have more hours in a day to work productively.

 But it seems we were wiser as 21-year-olds than we thought.
 Having a strict deadline is arguably the most effective way to get stuff done.
-It may sound obvious, but too often we know we have to do something, and it stays in our to-do list for weeks, but we just never get round to it.
+It may sound obvious, but too often we know we have to do something and it stays in our to-do list for weeks.

 Our top tips:

-- It’s simple, really: If you’re working for someone else and they need you to do something, ask them when they need it by, and
+- It’s simple, really: If you’re working for someone else and they need you to do something, ask them when they need it by

 Our top tools:

-Asana is a collaborative platform and is really useful when working in teams.
+Asana is a collaborative platform and is really useful when trying to drive productivity throughout teams.
 You can add colleagues or friends to different projects, you can assign tasks to each other, and you can stay up-to-date with what everyone is working on.

-There’s a method called “time-blocking tasks” where you divide your day up into blocks of time and dedicate that amount of time to completing one task.
+There’s a productivity enhancing method called “time-blocking tasks” where you divide your day up into blocks of time and dedicate that amount of time to completing one task.